NejcZupec/ynab-importer/README.md

 Create `config.yml` file based on `config.yml.example` file.

-Now you can run the following commands:
+Now you can interact with `ynab-import` with the CLI.
+Check help for more details:

-    python cli.py export_transactions

-The command will export transactions to CSV files for all accounts listed in `config.yml`.
-These files can be directly imported to YNAB via the UI.

-    python cli.py get_balances

-The command will return current balances for all accounts.

-    python cli.py sync_transactions
+    python cli.py --help

-The command will sync transactions for all accounts via YNAB API.

 ## Deploy to AWS Lambda